On the exact region determined by Kendall's tau and Spearman's rho: Introduction

 is still unknown.

-In this paper we give a full characterization of $\Omega$.
+In this paper we solve the sixty year old question and give a full characterization of $\Omega$.
 We derive a piecewise concave, strictly increasing, continuous function $\Phi:[-1,1]\rightarrow [-1,1]$ and (see Theorem \ref{mainres} and Theorem \ref{identical}) prove that

-Figure \ref{regionintro} depicts $\Omega_0$ and the function $\Phi$ (lower red line), the explicit form of $\Phi$ is given in eq. (\ref{Phi}) and eq. (\ref{Phim}).
-As byproduct we get that the inequality by Durbin and Stuart is not sharp outside the aforementioned points $p_n$ and $-pn$, that $\Omega$ is compact and simply connected, but not convex.
+Figure \ref{regionintro} depicts $\Omega_0$ and the function $\Phi$ (lower red line), the explicit form of $\Phi$ is given in eq. (\ref{Phim}) and eq. (\ref{Phi}).
+As a byproduct we get that the inequality by Durbin and Stuart is not sharp outside the aforementioned points $\boldsymbol{p_n}$ and $\boldsymbol{-p_n}$, that $\Omega$ is compact and simply connected, but not convex.
 Moreover, we prove the surprising fact that for each point $(x,y) \in \Omega$ there exist mutually completely dependent random variables $X,Y$ for which $(\tau(X,Y),\rho(X,Y))=(x,y)$ holds.

 The rest of the paper is organized as follows: Section 2 gathers some notations and preliminaries.
 In Section 3 we reduce the problem of determining $\Omega$ to a problem about so-called shuffles of copulas, prove some properties of shuffles and derive the function $\Phi$.
-The main result saying that $\Omega$ is contained in the right-hand-side of eq. (\ref{finalobj}) is given in Section 4, tedious calculations needed for the proofs are collected to the Appendix.
-Finally, Section 5 serves to prove equality in eq. (\ref{finalobj}), and to collect some interesting consequences of this result.
+The main result saying that $\Omega$ is contained in the right-hand-side of eq. (\ref{finalobj}) is given in Section 4, tedious calculations needed for the proofs being collected in the Appendix.
+Section 5 serves to prove equality in eq. (\ref{finalobj}) and to collect some interesting consequences of this result.
+Finally, in Section 6 we gather some new conjectures on the exact $\tau$-$\rho$ region for well-known subclasses of copulas.